Professional services - Case studies

 Knowledge management

-A searchable internal layer over the firm's historical advice, drafts, and templates, so juniors find precedent in minutes instead of hours.
+A searchable layer over the firm's old advice, drafts, and templates.
+Juniors find precedent in minutes instead of hours.

-3x to 8x in year one, but the value creation is often more about freed senior capacity than direct cost savings
+3x to 8x in year one.
+Most of the value is freed senior time, not direct cost cuts

 Payback window